Psychology BSc (Hons)

 How will I study my course?

 - You will study through supported online learning using the university's virtual learning environment (VLE)

 - Part-time (unstructured)

-- You will learn online via the university’s virtual learning environment (VLE) as well as through frequent online discussion groups with your tutors and classmates
+- You will learn online via the university’s virtual learning environment (VLE) as well as through frequent online discussion groups with your tutors and classmates and synchronous virtual classrooms

 How long will my course last?

 - Full-time: 4 years @ 40 hours per week

 - Part-time (structured): 8 years @ 20 hours per week